Serge Atakayi: SJK

 Atakayi left Rangers on 30 December 2019 to join Finnish side SJK for a reported fee of £100,000.
 Atakayi played in 19 games on the 2020 season and scored once.
-On June 4 2021 it was told by SJK-head coach Jani Honkavaara that Atakayi had not been training with the team since February because of attitude problems.
+On 4 June 2021 it was told by SJK-head coach Jani Honkavaara that Atakayi had not been training with the team since February because of attitude problems.
 Atakayi only played in one Finnish Cup game for SJK in the 2021 season.
 On 28 July 2021 he moved to TPS on loan.

 St Patrick's Athletic

 On 15 July 2022 it was announced that Atakayi had signed for League of Ireland Premier Division club St Patrick's Athletic on an 18 month contract for an undisclosed fee.
 He made his debut on the same day, in a 1–1 draw with Dundalk at Richmond Park.
 His first goal for the club came on 4 August 2022 when he scored an 87th minute winner away to CSKA Sofia in the UEFA Europa Conference League Third qualifying round.
 On 14 August 2022, he scored the winning goal against Sligo Rovers at Richmond Park in what was his first league start for the club.
 On 19 August 2022, he scored the winning goal in a 2–1 victory away to UCD, his third goal in his last four games.
 On 14 October 2022, he opened the scoring in a 3–1 win over Dublin rivals Bohemians.
 He followed that up a week later by again opening the scoring in another Dublin derby, this time away to Shamrock Rovers at Tallaght Stadium.
+In December 2023, it was announced that Atakayi had been released by the club at the end of his contract, following his loan spell with Waterford.

+Waterford loan

+On 1 July 2023, Atakayi signed for League of Ireland First Division side Waterford on loan until the end of the season.
+He made 14 appearances in all competitions as his side earned promotion back to the League of Ireland Premier Division via the playoffs.

+KTP

+On 25 August 2024, Atakayi signed with Kotkan Työväen Palloilijat (KTP) in Finnish second-tier Ykkösliiga.
+He made one appearance before the end of the season, as they won the 2024 Ykkösliiga to gain promotion to the Veikkausliiga.

+KPV

+On 28 February 2025, Atakayi signed for Ykkönen side Kokkolan Palloveikot (KPV) for the 2025 season.